kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 the rate is bounded by the writer's polling interval, which is configured via kubelet's `VolumeStatsAggPeriod` command line parameter.

+But even with all unhealthy load, once first update is written to api-server as long as volumes remain unhealthy with same `(status,reason)` - no further writes will be made to the API server.

 ###### Will enabling / using this feature result in introducing new API types?

 No new API types.
 Three new optional status fields on existing